If nothing is backing the coin, what enforces its price?

 This directly connects the price of Liquid BAY to volume of people buying it.

-So if the demand for Liquid BAY drops, the amount of Reserve BAY increases.
+So if the demand for Liquid BAY drops, the amount of Reserve BAY (BAYR) can increase.
 If the demand for Liquid BAY increases, Reserve BAY is “unfrozen” to make more Liquid BAY again.
-The perfect amount of liquidity will always be available to match demand, which stabilizes the price of Liquid BAY.
+Over the course of a few days, the perfect amount of liquidity will always be decided on to match demand, which stabilizes the price of Liquid BAY.